bili-bu/project-3/README.md

 - **Consume the API with a separate front-end built with React**
 - **Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models**

+### The Approach

+We decided to use both an external API and our own database to store user information in the backend.
+It was important for us to choose an API with a structure that we could understand well.
+We deceided to use a Open Source REST [API](https://opentdb.com/api_config.php) to fetch our questions and answers for the quiz.

 ### Technologies Used

 - HTML5